Double-Outlet Right Ventricle (DORV)

 What are the symptoms of Double-outlet right ventricle?

-Cyanosis, shortness of breath, fatigue, and poor feeding in infants.
+May include cyanosis, shortness of breath, and poor feeding in infants.

 How is Double-outlet right ventricle diagnosed?

-What are the types of Double-outlet right ventricle?
+What are the treatment options for Double-outlet right ventricle?

 Can Double-outlet right ventricle be detected prenatally?